alexdong/query-reformulation/README-subqueries_generation.md

 Here we try to navigate through the graph to create a chain of queries.
 Building up from the previous workflow.

-4. Randomly choose a property from the previous entity (birth place -> Smiljan, Austrian Empire)
+4. Randomly choose a relationship `dbr`: from the previous entity (e.g. dbr:Smiljan)
-5. Use the entity to repeat step 2 and 3.
+5. Use the entity to repeat step 2 and 3 as described in section 1.1.
 6. Form a chain of 2-5 queries.

 For example

 3. Nikla Tesla birth place
-4. Smiljan, Austrian Empire -> Notable people born in Smiljan, Austrian Empire
+4. Smiljan -> Notable people born in Smiljan
 5. Ferdinand Kovačević -> Invention
 6. Telegraphy